 Irritable bowel syndrome (IBS): Yerba mate contains caffeine.
 The caffeine in yerba mate, especially when taken in large amounts, can worsen diarrhea and might worsen symptoms of IBS.

-Weak bones (osteoporosis): Some researchers have found that postmenopausal women who drink 4 cups or more daily of a traditional South American yerba mate tea have higher bone density.
-But other research shows that yerba mate might not have any effect on the bones of postmenopausal women.
+Weak bones (osteoporosis): Some researchers have found that postmenopausal adults who drink 4 cups or more daily of a traditional South American yerba mate tea have higher bone density.
+But other research shows that yerba mate might not have any effect on the bones of postmenopausal adults.
 Also, the caffeine in yerba mate tends to flush calcium out of the body in the urine.
 This can contribute to weak bones.
 If you have osteoporosis, limit caffeine consumption to less than 300 mg per day (approximately 6 cups of yerba mate).
 Taking extra calcium may help to make up for the calcium that is flushed out.
 If you are generally healthy and getting enough calcium from your food and supplements, taking up to 400 mg of caffeine daily (about 8-10 cups of yerba mate) doesn't seem to increase the risk of getting osteoporosis.
-Postmenopausal women who have an inherited condition that keeps them from processing vitamin D normally, should be especially cautious when using caffeine.
+Older females with an inherited disorder that affects the way vitamin D is used should use caffeine with caution.
+Vitamin D works with calcium to build bones.

 Amphetamines interacts with YERBA MATE